The audiologists.org Reviews Team puts in the hours. Check out how we get to our recommendations.

 3 key takeaways

-- They’re best for mild to moderate cases of hearing loss — Anyone suffering from severe hearing loss should seek an in-person visit with an audiologist.
+• They’re best for mild to moderate hearing loss — People with more complex hearing needs may benefit from an in-person evaluation with an audiologist.

 If you’ve noticed a decline in your hearing ability lately, you may benefit from wearing a hearing aid.
 These small devices fit snugly in or around the ear to amplify external sounds and carry them directly to the eardrum.

 Many people get prescription hearing aids by visiting an audiologist, a hearing doctor that specializes in diagnosing and treating hearing and balance disorders.
-Unfortunately, some people just don’t have the time, money, or insurance needed for an in-person appointment.
-That’s where online hearing manufacturers like Audicus come in.
+However, access to in-person care can be limited by cost, time, or insurance coverage.
+That’s where OTC hearing aid providers like Audicus come in, offering a more flexible, remote-first option for getting started.

 Some quick facts about Audicus hearing aids

-Audicus is an online hearing aid retailer that partners directly with leading European hearing aid manufacturers to offer audiology-grade hearing aids with free, lifetime tele-audiology support.
+Audicus is a direct-to-consumer hearing aid company that partners with established manufacturers to offer hearing aids online, along with free, lifetime tele-audiology support.
 Their hearing aids are award-winning high-quality RIC and CIC models.
-Among other things, Audicus’ crowning achievements include:
+Here’s what’s also worth noting:

-- They have the most accurate online hearing test.
-While other online hearing tests claim to offer results in as little as five minutes, the Audicus hearing test takes about 20.
-Designed by a skilled team of engineers, neuroscientists, and audiologists, it tests each ear twice at five different frequencies to cut down the margin of error.
+2. They have one of the most accurate online hearing tests.
+While quick online hearing tests claim to offer results in as little as five minutes, the Audicus hearing test takes 12-15.
+Designed by a skilled team of engineers, neuroscientists, and audiologists, it tests each ear seven times at six different frequencies to cut down the margin of error.

-- Great post-purchase support.
-Audicus customer service representatives are all Audicus US-based employees and provide high-touch and proactive support to customers.
-Audicus agents proactively reach out to all customers once their hearing aids are delivered to help customers set-up and familiarize themselves with their Audicus hearing aids.
+3. Post-purchase support is a key part of the Audicus model.
+Audicus customer service representatives proactively reach out to all customers once their hearing aids are delivered to help customers set-up and familiarize themselves with their device.
 Audicus also offers its customers free, lifetime tele-audiology support with next-business day appointments.
-So if a customer ever needs to or wants to speak with an audiologist, Audicus makes it easy.
+Audicus makes it easy to get support.

 Are Audicus hearing aids for me?

-Audicus hearing aids are best for patients suffering from mild to moderate hearing loss, especially tech-savvy patients who prefer the convenience of telehealth screenings.
+Audicus hearing aids are best for people with mild to moderate hearing loss, especially those who are comfortable with online purchasing and remote support options.
 Our audiologist review board highlights these points in particular:

 The pros of Audicus hearing aids

-- Technology you can trust.
-Audicus hearing aids are rebranded Unitron devices produced by hearing aid mega-manufacturer Sonova.
+• Technology you can trust.
+Audicus Omni 2 and Spirit 2 hearing aids are rebranded Unitron devices produced by hearing aid mega-manufacturer Sonova.
 When fitted properly, patients often praise Unitron tech for the clear, natural sound quality it delivers.
+Audicus Beam and Mini 2 are manufactured by WS Audiology, the producers of primary brands Signia and Widex.
+WS Audiology is known for their unique hearing aid styles designed to combat the stigma of bulky hearing aids of the past.

-- All Audicus hearing aids have an IP68 rating.
-This means they’re water-resistant in fresh water up to 5 feet (1.5 meters) deep for up to 30 minutes.
-Hearing aids with an IP68 rating are also safe around sweat and humidity.
+• All Audicus hearing aids have an IP68 rating.
+This means they’re water-resistant to protect against rain, sweat and humidity.

 The cons of Audicus hearing aids